westoncb/under-game/README.md

 **Events** is a simple queue.
 Events may be added to it like `Events.enqueue('event_name', eventData);`.
 Every frame/step while the app is running Simulation will remove events from the queue one at a time, passing them to the current StateTransformer via a call to `activeStateTransformer.handleEvent(event);`.

 **EvolveAid** EvolveAid makes 'transient state' and 'contingent evolvers' work (these are used by StateTranformers).
 Check out the documentation in evolveAid.js for more info.
+(Thinking about it, this probably should have just been a part of Simulation.)